tomato-alex/Bachelors-thesis-SS24/README.md

 node servermockup.js
 ```

 Then, access the webpage at `http://localhost:3000/`.
-The GUI allows for users to upload a Markdown file with questionnaire syntax and visualizes the output directly in the browser.
+The GUI allows for users to upload a Markdown file with questionnaire syntax and downloads an .lss file ~~and visualizes the output directly in the browser~~.

 ### Supported Limesurvey Question Types